darcamo/cmake-integration/README.md

 ### Customize how the target executable is run

 By default, when running a target executable with `cmake-integration-run-last-target` the process run in a compilation buffer.
-If the program needs to read input from the user, customize the `cmake-integration-program-launcher` variable with a different "launch function".
+If the program needs to read input from the user, customize the `cmake-integration-program-launcher-function` variable with a different "launch function".
 This should be a function receiving two arguments, the command that should be run, and a name that should be used for the buffer.

 There are three built-in functions that can be used and should cover most use cases: